hibernate/hibernate-search/README.md

 indexer.startAndWait();
 ```

-Automatic indexing does not require any change to code based on JPA or Hibernate ORM:
+Listener-triggered indexing does not require any change to code based on JPA or Hibernate ORM:

 ```java
 Author author = new Author();